William Wingfield (MP for Bodmin)

-William Wingfield (later William Wingfield-Baker) KC, MP (1772 – 21 March 1858), was an attorney, judge, and Member of Parliament in 19th century England.
+William Wingfield (later William Wingfield-Baker; 1772 – 21 March 1858) was an attorney, judge, and Member of Parliament in 19th century England.

 Early years

 Born in Mickleham, Surrey, England, William was the second son of George Wingfield (died May 1774) of Mickleham.
 His mother, Mary, was the niece of George Sparrow.

 William's brother, George Wingfield, Lord of Akeld, later took the surname Sparrow to comply with the will of a great uncle.
 The other siblings included three sisters: